Contractible stability spaces and faithful braid group actions: Preliminaries

 \subsection{Algebraic t-structures}

-We say an abelian category is \defn{algebraic} if it is a length category with finitely many (isomorphism classes of) simple objects.
-To spell this out, this means it is both artinian and noetherian so that every object has a finite composition series.
+We say an abelian category is \defn{algebraic} if it is a length category with finitely many isomorphism classes of simple objects.
+To spell this out, this means it is both Artinian and Noetherian so that every object has a finite composition series.
 By the Jordan-H\"older theorem, the graded object associated to such a composition series is unique up to isomorphism.
+For instance, the module category $\operatorname{mod}A$ of a finite-dimensional algebra $A$ is algebraic.

-The simple objects form a basis for the Grothendieck group, which is isomorphic to $\Z^n$, where $n$ is the number of simple objects.
-A $t$--structure $\ts{D}$ is \defn{algebraic} if its heart $\heart{D}$ is.
-If $\cat{C}$ admits an algebraic $t$--structure then the heart of any other $t$-structure on $\cat{C}$ which is a length category must also have exactly $n$ simple objects, and therefore be algebraic, since the two hearts have isomorphic Grothendieck groups.
+The classes of the simple objects in an algebraic abelian category form a basis for the Grothendieck group, which is isomorphic to $\Z^n$, where $n$ is the number of such classes.
+A t-structure $\ts{D}$ is \defn{algebraic} if its heart $\heart{D}$ is.
+If $\cat{C}$ admits an algebraic t-structure then the heart of any other t-structure on $\cat{C}$ which is a length category must also have exactly $n$ isomorphism classes of simple objects, and therefore must be algebraic, since the two hearts have isomorphic Grothendieck groups.

 Let the \defn{algebraic tilting poset} $\tiltalg{C}$ be the poset consisting of the algebraic t-structures, with $\ts{D} \atileq \ts{E}$ when $\ts{E}$ is obtained from $\ts{D}$ by a finite sequence of left tilts, via algebraic t-structures.
 Clearly